 Our leagues are dependent on our teams.
-Typically, teams will play in CMSA, GPLS and/or CWFA.
+Typically, teams will play in GPLS and/or CWFA.
 It is mandatory that every team is part of a league to maintain good standing with the AGLC and continue to receive casino funds.
 Coaches will assess which league they want to participate in.
-CMSA and CWFA are played locally in Calgary, while GPLS involves weekend play over typically four weekends that can range from Red Deer, Lloydminster, Prince Albert, Sherwood Park, Edmonton and Calgary.
+CWFA is played locally in Calgary, while GPLS involves weekend play over typically four weekends that can range from Red Deer, Lloydminster, Prince Albert, Sherwood Park, Edmonton and Calgary.

 The number of tournaments will be decided by coaches.
 For those teams that play in GPLS, weekends available for tournaments are reduced as league play happens on weekends.

 Historically, our teams have had rosters of around 12 players.
 In some circumstances we have played with 11-13 depending on the quality of players.
-We are a competitive “A” ball program and looking for “A” players and will set the roster accordingly.
+We are a competitive club program and looking for high level players and will set the roster accordingly.

-Not necessarily.
 Our philosophy is that we will create the strongest team possible for each age group.
-If teams are equal the board may evaluate having a birth year team for ease of playing in the USA.
 Players should expect that teams consist of both first and second year players dependent on skill level.